Shehu Shagari: Ministerial appointments

 He also led a delegation to the first session of the Economic Social Commission of the Organisation of African Unity (OAU).
 Shagari also represented the prime minister on different occasions, including when President Gamal Abdel Nasser of Egypt invited Nigerian prime minister Abubakar to inspect Egypt's security arrangements.
 He also represented Prime Minister Tafawa Balewa at Winston Churchill's funeral.

 Pre-presidency

 Fall of the First Republic

 After the 1966 Nigerian coup d'état, Shagari was among the government officials who handed over government to the military leadership of Maj.
 Gen. Aguiyi Ironsi.
 He returned to Sokoto to promote education.
 He served as the executive secretary of the Sokoto Province Education Development Fund in 1967, where he built many provincial schools.
-He was later appointed as Commissioner of Establishment and Training and also served briefly as Commissioner for Education in the defunct North Western States before he was invited to serve under the Federal Military Government of Gen. Yakubu Gowon.
+He was later appointed Commissioner of Establishment and Training and also served briefly as Commissioner for Education in the defunct North Western States before he was invited to serve under the Federal Military Government of Gen. Yakubu Gowon.